At one of our writers’ group meetings last year, we talked about minor characters, and our discussion has stuck in my mind.

 For example, let’s say that in the first draft of your mystery novel you wrote: Drunk.
 Bobby was drunk again.
 When he mocked the waitress at the diner, Jasmine knew that she’d leave him the first chance she got.

 Drunk.
 Bobby was drunk again.
-And he’d done it deliberately.
+And he’d hit the woman deliberately.
 His smirk was confirmation of that.

 You’re writing a mystery.
 Bobby is murdered.
 Jasmine will be accused of his murder.
 Bobby’s a pig, so because a reader feels sympathy for Bobby, she’ll feel it for Jasmine too.
 The extra words we used for the waitress help us to develop both Bobby and Jasmine.

 Here are some of the benefits of giving thought to minor characters:

 - They make your fiction seem more real;